Dh-nu5sh/sysgreet/README.md

 Sysgreet keeps you oriented the moment a shell prompt appears.
-It prints the hostname in ASCII art alongside a curated snapshot of operating system, network, and resource telemetry—so you always know **which** machine you are on and **whether** it is healthy.
+It prints the hostname in ASCII art alongside a curated snapshot of operating system, network, and resource telemetry, so you always know **which** machine you are on and **whether** it is healthy.
 Built for managing home labs and fleets alike, it remains lightweight, offline-friendly, and cross-platform across Linux, macOS, and Windows.